klust/LUMI-BE-training-materials/docs/intro-evolving/06_Slurm.md

     #SBATCH --output=%x-%j.txt
     #SBATCH --account=project_46YXXXXXX

-    module load LUMI/22.12 partition/C lumi-CPEtools/1.1-cpeCray-22.12
+    module load LUMI/23.09 partition/C lumi-CPEtools/1.1-cpeCray-23.09

     omp_check

+    sleep 2
     echo -e "\nsacct for the job:\n$(sacct -j $SLURM_JOB_ID)\n"
     ```

-    `gpu_check` and `omp_check` are two programs provided by the `lmi-CPEtools` modules to check
+    `gpu_check` and `omp_check` are two programs provided by the `lumi-CPEtools` modules to check
     the allocations.
 Try `man lumi-CPEtools` after loading the module.
 The programs will be used
     extensively in the next section on binding also, and are written to check how your program
     would behave in the allocation without burning through tons of billing units.